For this type of tumour there are also various case reports available.

 The primary objective of efficacy was the adjusted overall survival, while secondary objectives were tumour-related survival and the adjusted risk of developing brain metastases.

 The objective criterion of safety was the number of patients with documented adverse events due to mistletoe therapy.

-The frequency of metastases, particularly brain, lung and lymph node metastases, was also significantly lower in the mistletoe group than in the control group.
+The frequency of metastases, particularly brain, lung and lymph node metastases, was also significantly lower in the verum group than in the control group.

 In 42 patients (12.8%) local reactions at the injection site were seen.
 These were mainly erythema, oedema, itching or localised pain.
 The local side effects were mainly mild to moderate (WHO/CTC grade 1-2) and in most cases subsided spontaneously.
 In 5 cases mistletoe therapy was discontinued prematurely due to local reactions.